 Earlier today, we posted photos from the opening of Disneyland park for One More Disney Day.
 We’re back now with video!
 Take a look below to see the fun for yourself, and meet some of the guests who are spending Leap Day at Disneyland park.

-posted on February 29th, 2012 by Erin Glover, Manager, Social Media and Print, Disneyland Resort posted on February 29th, 2012 by Erin Glover, Manager, Social Media and Print, Disneyland Resort Guests were lining up in the wee hours of the morning (and some even into the previous night) for the chance to be among the first to enter Disneyland park for One More Disney Day.
+posted on February 29th, 2012 by Erin Glover, Social Media Director, Disneyland Resort posted on February 29th, 2012 by Erin Glover, Social Media Director, Disneyland Resort

+Guests were lining up in the wee hours of the morning (and some even into the previous night) for the chance to be among the first to enter Disneyland park for One More Disney Day.
 Two thousand even got their hands on special commemorative ear hats marking the occasion.